-1.1c(1).
+- 1.1c(1).
 A successful organization is capable of addressing current business needs and, by addressing risk, agility, and strategic management, is capable of preparing for its future business, market, and operating environment.
 In creating an environment for success, leaders should consider both external and internal factors.
 Factors might include risk appetite and tolerance, organizational culture, work systems, the potential need for transformational changes in structure and culture, workforce capability and capacity, resource availability, core competencies, and the need for technological and organizational innovation.
-Other factors include risks and opportunities arising from emerging technology, data integration, data and information security, environmental and CLIMATE CHANGE considerations.
+Other factors include risks and opportunities arising from emerging technology, data integration, data and information security, and CLIMATE CHANGE environmental considerations.
+A successful organization also ensures a safe and secure environment for its workforce and other key stakeholders. - 1.1c(2).

-1.1c(2).
 Senior leaders' focus on action considers your strategy, workforce, work systems, and assets.
 It includes taking intelligent risks, implementing innovations and ongoing improvements in performance and productivity, taking the actions needed to achieve your strategic objectives (see 2.2a[1]), and possibly establishing plans for managing major organizational change or responding rapidly to significant new information including climate change advisories.

-1.2 Governance and Societal Contribution: How do you govern your organization and make societal contribution?
+1.2 Governance, Societal and Environmental Contribution: How do you govern your organization and make societal contribution?
 (50 pts.)